If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 Making & Serving Pintxos Recipes

-The great thing about pintxos is that they are super easy to put together, but taste absolutely amazing.
+The great thing about pintxos is that they're super easy to put together, but taste absolutely amazing.
 Each one is an appetizer by itself, but put together a spread of them and you've got your own at-home pintxos crawl.
-Serve them out on platters on a countertop for that authentic Basque tavern touch!
+Serve them on platters on a countertop for that authentic Basque tavern touch!

 In general, pintxos fall into one of two main categories: cold or hot.
 Traditionally in the Basque Country, cold pintxos are the ones you see out on the bar, while hot pintxos are not displayed publicly.
 Instead, they're made to order in the moment.